In reading this New York Times article about engaging Millennials in your cause, one paragraph caught my marketing eye:

 - Make giving easy through your technically savvy e-commerce tools.

-- Design create compelling service interactions to attract, retain, and motivate Millennial volunteers.
+- Design compelling service interactions to attract, retain, and motivate Millennial volunteers.

 - Interact with Millennials through social media.
 Building a social media calendar is a good place to start.